aisingapore/TagUI/README.md

 You can also create and edit your RPA robots using commonly used text editors like Notepad, Notepad++, VS Code, Sublime, TextEdit, Vim, etc. For VS Code users, you can install [TagUI language extension](https://www.linkedin.com/posts/kensoh_hi-vs-code-folks-who-love-rpa-now-you-can-activity-6805445134034042880--PWT).

-For cloud lovers, you can run TagUI on your web browser or phone using [free Google Cloud](https://github.com/kelaberetiv/TagUI/issues/913) (up to 5 concurrent sessions).
-For more control running on the cloud, you can run this [Docker image](https://hub.docker.com/r/openiap/nodered-tagui) (use edge tag) or [Docker file](https://github.com/open-rpa/openflow/blob/master/OpenFlowNodeRED/Dockerfiletagui) on your preferred vendor (see TagUI Docker [video tutorial](https://www.linkedin.com/posts/kensoh_hi-fans-of-docker-and-rpa-heres-a-tutorial-activity-6884411868061007872-da8s)), or run on [free Node-RED instance on OpenFlow](https://www.linkedin.com/posts/kensoh_see-how-you-can-run-tagui-free-rpa-on-the-activity-6881841265084915712-mBeO).
+For cloud lovers, you can run TagUI on your web browser or phone using [free Google Cloud](https://github.com/kelaberetiv/TagUI/issues/913), up to 5 concurrent sessions.
+For more control running on the cloud, you can run this [Docker image](https://hub.docker.com/r/openiap/nodered-tagui) (use edge tag) or [Docker file](https://github.com/open-rpa/openflow/blob/master/OpenFlowNodeRED/Dockerfiletagui) on your preferred vendor.
+See TagUI Docker [video tutorial](https://www.linkedin.com/posts/kensoh_hi-fans-of-docker-and-rpa-heres-a-tutorial-activity-6884411868061007872-da8s)).
+Or run on [free Node-RED instance on OpenFlow](https://www.linkedin.com/posts/kensoh_see-how-you-can-run-tagui-free-rpa-on-the-activity-6881841265084915712-mBeO).

 ![Word Plug-in v3](https://raw.githubusercontent.com/kelaberetiv/TagUI/master/src/office/word/word_addin_v3.png)